-- At the beginning, it took longer than expected to set up the energy manager application process and unclear communication resulted in marketing and implementation challenges for many LDCs. - Some LDCs and customers are reporting difficulties in hiring capable REMs and EEMs, in some instances taking up to several months to have a resource in place.
-CNPI has experienced great difficulty in finding qualified Energy Manager's as the majority of qualified individuals are mainly located in the GTA.
-The additional cost for travel, and limited resource time available, can become prohibitive in these circumstances. - There have been a number of studies identified by energy managers and they have been able to build capacity and deliver energy savings projects within their respective large commercial/industrial facilities. - The requirement that 30% of targets must come from non-incented projects is identified as an issue for most EEMs/REMs.
+- At the beginning, it took longer than expected to set up the energy manager application process and unclear communication resulted in marketing and implementation challenges for many LDCs. - Some LDCs and customers are reporting difficulties in hiring capable REMs and EEMs, in some instances taking up to several months to have a resource in place. - There have been a number of studies identified by energy managers and they have been able to build capacity and deliver energy savings projects within their respective large commercial/industrial facilities. - The requirement that 30% of targets must come from non-incented projects is identified as an issue for most EEMs/REMs.
 The EDA Industrial Working Group has proposed to remove this requirement for REMs only as they are not resident full time at a customer facility to find the non-incented savings.